 The Walk for Truth

-This historic 25-day journey, the Walk for Truth, aimed to raise awareness of the Yoorrook Justice Commission's work and its mission to build a better future for all Victorians.
+This historic 25-day journey, the Walk for Truth, raised awareness of the Yoorrook Justice Commission's work and its mission to build a better future for all Victorians.

 A Historic Journey of Truth-Telling